quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/method_notes/adaptive_simplex.md

 - `max_refinements`
 - `num_threads`

-MeanFi uses the backward-compatible adaptive preview depth of `3` when calling the `lineartetrahedron` backend. `num_threads` requests the OpenMP thread limit for the native integration call, which is useful in notebooks and task workers where setting environment variables before process startup is inconvenient.
+MeanFi uses the density preview depth of `1` when calling the `FermiSimplex` backend. `num_threads` requests the OpenMP thread limit for the native integration call, which is useful in notebooks and task workers where setting environment variables before process startup is inconvenient.